New Student Orientation Guide

 Submit copies of your immunization records (translated into English) to Student Health Center in person

-Get your Student ID Card from Wolfpack One Card Services located in in the West Dunn Building. (http://onecard.ncsu.edu/)
+Get your Student ID Card from Wolfpack One Card Services located in the Talley Student Union. (http://onecard.ncsu.edu/)

 Order your GoPass online (http://www2.acs.ncsu.edu/trans/transportation/GOPASS.html) from NCSU Transportation.
 Provide a valid US mailing address.
 There’s a $5 rush fee if you get the card in person.